tzunun/iono2/README.md

 ```

 **Python 3.6 is required for the iono environment**

+This environment is only for the Python Dash App.

 YML file is provided (iono.yml) you will have to use conda or miniconda.
 The conda-forge channel will be the source of the libraries on this
+environment.

+ **problems:**

-environment. **problems:** if you encounter a problem when creating the
+if you encounter a problem when creating the
 environment, open the iono.yml and modify the file as follows:
 asssuming that the line specifying matplotlib is the issue.
 Delete the part of
 the line from the second `=` sign (including the second `=` sign) until the